 - Connect to the VPN by selecting it from the VPN Settings screen.

-Setting Up A VPN Using An App For iPhone
+How to Set Up A VPN On iPhone Using an App

 The majority of VPN services have streamlined their iOS apps for user convenience.

 If you’re familiar with the App Store, installing this app shouldn’t be much different than installing any other app.